offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    OptionC
 };

-MyEnum x = OptionC; // this is okay -- don't have to use MyEnum::OptionC int y = OptionC;    // this is okay -- options are integers
+MyEnum x {OptionC}; // this is okay -- don't have to use MyEnum::OptionC int y {OptionC};    // this is okay -- options are integers
 ```

 You should prefer `enum class`.